mdaadilsoman/sql_retail_sales_project_1/README.md

 ORDER BY total_sales DESC;
 ```

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+9. **Write a SQL query to find the number of unique customers who purchased items from each category**
 ```sql
 SELECT
     category,